 20 Common Areas Parents Disagree

-20 topics and sample questions on some of the most common difficulties parents encounter when raising their own families.
+Carefully selected questions on some of the most common difficulties parents encounter when raising their own families.

 02. Consistency – Did you feel like your parents were united when it came to discipline and rewards?
 (One made decisions and the other followed through.)
 If not, did you play them against each other to get what you wanted?